Paureel/gacd_final/README.md

 * Uses descriptive activity names to name the activities in the data set
 * Appropriately labels the data set with descriptive variable names.
  *From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+ ## File descriptions
+ * Features.txt: Name of the features
+ * activity_labels.txt: Name of the activity types and their associated ID
+ * X_test / X_train.txt: contains the observed values
+ * y_test/y_train.txt: contains the activity types with ID
+ * subject_test/subject_train.txt: Contains the subject ID